csulva/Ragtime/README.md

 [Ragtime](https://flask-webdev-cs.herokuapp.com/) is a social app created with Flask for users to post new "music" as a composition.
 Register an account and start sharing your compositions on the blog or follow other users to see their work!

-[Join the community](https://flask-webdev-cs.herokuapp.com/) by creating an account and sharing your compositions!
+[Join Ragtime](https://flask-webdev-cs.herokuapp.com/) by creating an account and be part of the community by sharing your compositions!

 ## Installation